Residency Application Information

 We participate in the Postdoctoral Application Support Service (PASS), a centralized application service that many OMS programs currently use.
 It simplifies the application process for candidates by allowing them to submit application materials to only one source (PASS) that then distributes this material to as many OMS programs as the candidate chooses.

 In addition to what is provided to PASS, we require that the applicant send the following items directly to us prior to September 1 of the year prior to enrollment.
-These items are:
+These items include:

 - A recent photograph (2”x2”)

-- An application fee of $25, made payable to UTSWMC-OMS
+- A $25 application fee, made payable to UTSWMC-OMS

 - Original copy of your official undergraduate (pre-dental) transcripts